 Grass Valley, CA — Following the extensive and destructive snowstorm that swept through Nevada County Christmas week, Waste Management advised residents not to put out downed trees for green pick-up days this past weekend.
-With so many large trees strewn about private property and roads, officials claim there isn’t enough room in recycling trucks for all of the material.
+With so many trees strewn about private property and roads, officials claim there isn’t enough room in recycling trucks for all of the material.

 After being flooded with phone calls, Waste Management published a press release broadcast on local radio stations.